 Hawaiian Luau Buffet

 As at most luaus guests are escorted to the buffet line by table.
 For such a large crowd, this process works quite smoothly and quickly.

 Paradise Cove Show

-The highlight of any luau and the part that most guests will consider most when deciding whether they enjoyed the evening or not is the after-dinner show.
+The highlight of any luau and the part that most guests will consider most when deciding whether they enjoyed the evening or not is the dinner show.
 It's the last thing that guests will see before they depart and it's important for every luau to do a good job entertaining the guests.

 Paradise Cove's after dinner show is excellent.
 The show hosts are entertaining, funny and personable.
 The dancing is professional and well choreographed.
 Guests will enjoy the dance and music of several Polynesian cultures including Aotearoa (New Zealand), Samoa, Tahiti, and of course, Hawaii.
 Their Samoan fire-knife dancer is excellent.